andrea749/piano-companion/README.md

   * start scan
   * get BluetoothGattCallback
     * here we watch out for the connection state.
 When the state is STATE_CONNECTED, we keep a reference to the BluetoothGatt (connection to the device) so we can read/write/etc later.
-      * gett.discoverServices() returns all the services the connected device offers.
+      * gatt.discoverServices() returns all the services the connected device offers.
 Since I know exactly what service has the characteristic I want to write to, I'm not really using this but leaving it for now.
 If you wanted, you could display the services and also get any available characteristics for each service here.
     * onCharacteristicWrite
       * if we had multiple characteristics, we'd need to check which one was just written to here.
 Since there's only one, we automatically call onCharacteristicWrite, which in this case just sends the next piece of data to the device.